 Treatment of Piriformis Syndrome

 Piriformis syndrome can be treated in a variety of ways.
 Our clinic has found success using different approaches like active release technique, laser therapy, graston and acupuncture.
-The approach that is right for you depends on a number of factors…too many to list here.
-If you think you may have piriformis syndrome and are looking for help, please contact us.
+The piriformis syndrome treatment that is right for you depends on a number of factors… too many to list here.
+If you think you may have piriformis syndrome and are looking for help, please contact us at email@example.com

 Hopayian K, Song F, Riera R, Sambandan S. The clinical features of piriformis syndrome: a systematic review.
 European Spine Journal 2010; 19: 2095-2109.